Ten Easy Steps to Student Financial Aid - Undergraduate

 - Read your emails on your Montclair email account.

-- Check WESS records regularly for financial aid information, billing information, registration information and lots of other information.
+- Check WESS or NEST regularly for financial aid information, billing information, registration information and lots of other information.

 - Check FAQ’s.

 - Check the website for Policies and Procedures.

 - Check spotlight for new information, bulletins and ALERTS.

 - Keep up with your assignments on Blackboard.